 Please pack lightly and include only necessary items.
 You should be able to carry all your luggage significant distances on your own.
 Try to minimize both the number of bags and weight of your bag(s) since you will likely be acquiring more belongings while abroad.
-It is highly recommended that your one small or medium bag is a backpack, as this type is much more appropriate for carrying your things to the village stays and to Germany, Poland and Slovakia, where longer walks with your bags may be necessary.
+It is highly recommended that your one small or medium bag is a backpack, as this type is much more appropriate for excursions, where longer walks with your bags may be necessary.